 Men have about 100,000 hairs at their peak in their early teens.
 By the time they first notice hair loss, they have already lost half their hair or about 50,000 hair follicles.

-TrichoStem® Hair Regeneration is Low to No Maintenance
+TrichoStem® Hair Regeneration Maintenance

-All other hair loss treatments need some regular maintenance.
+Hair loss treatments generally require some maintenance.

 Minoxidil (Rogaine) is a topic treatment that doesn’t stop hair from thinning, but does extend the active hair growth phase (anagen) and delays the hair shedding phase (telogen) so more hair is present on the head.
 Minxodil needs to be applied twice daily.
 If use is discontinued, the hair growth cycle reverts to its regular timing, and hair looks the same as it did prior to treatment.
 Many minoxidil users don’t see enough changes in their hair to bother continuing with twice daily application.